kavonjon/onaylf/docs/documentation.md

 **Problem:** SSL certificate not working or browser shows security warning.

 **Solutions:**
-1. Verify your domain's DNS points to your server's IP address
+1. Verify your domain's DNS points to your load balancer
-2. Ensure ports 80 and 443 are open in your firewall
+2. Ensure your SSL certificate on the load balancer is valid and not expired
-3. In Nginx Proxy Manager, delete and recreate the SSL certificate
+3. Check that `X-Forwarded-Proto: https` header is being sent by load balancer
-4. Check Let's Encrypt rate limits (5 certificates per domain per week)
+4. Verify `CSRF_TRUSTED_ORIGINS` in `.env` includes your HTTPS domain

 ### Database Connection Issues